Let Missoula's great outdoors stimulate your child's curiosity!

-For families already enrolled in our preschool program, we offer Shooting Stars After-Care (ages 2-5).
+For families already enrolled in our preschool program, we offer Shooting Stars After-School Program (ages 2-5).

-We offer an after school enrichment program for Clark Fork students and students from Missoula County Public Schools from 3:00-6:00 in our Kids-Niche After-School Enrichment Program.
+We offer our Kids-Niche After-School Enrichment Programs for Clark Fork students, home schooled students, and students from Missoula County Public Schools from 3:00-6:00pm (2:00-6:00pm on Thursdays).
 We also offer pick-up for students enrolled at Rattlesnake Elementary.

 These programs include these different age groups:

 Fireweed (Second Grade)